zubara/mneflow/README.md

 Neural networks for EEG-MEG decoding with MNE-python and Tensorflow.

 # Documentation
-Full documentation is coming, in a meanwhile check out the [example](https://github.com/zubara/mneflow/blob/master/examples/mneflow_example.ipynb) notebook
+Full documentation is coming, in a meanwhile check out the [API Reference]() or [example](https://github.com/zubara/mneflow/blob/master/examples/mneflow_example.ipynb) notebook.

 # References
 When using the implemented models please cite: